Nokia Lumia 930 review - the last great Nokia smartphone?

 Processor: Quad-core 2.2GHz Qualcomm Snapdragon 800, Screen size: 5in, Screen resolution: 1,920x1,080, Rear camera: 20-megapixel, Storage: 32GB, Wireless data: 4G, 3G, Size: 137x71x9.8mm, Weight: 167g, Operating system: Windows Phone 8.1

-The Lumia 930 is Nokia's flagship Windows Phone 8.1 device.
-Available in the same highlighter green and orange cases as the Lumia 630, this eye-catching handset has a 5in OLED display with a 1,920x,1080 resolution, a 20-megapixel PureView camera, 32GB of storage and its internal hardware is among the fastest we've seen for a Windows handset.
+Available in the same highlighter green and orange cases as the rest of the 2014 Lumia range, including the excellent Lumia 735 and Lumia 630, the Lumia 930 certainly stands out from the crowd.
+It also has a 5in OLED display with a 1,920x,1080 resolution, a 20-megapixel PureView camera, 32GB of storage and its internal hardware is among the fastest we've seen for a Windows handset.
+It's a huge improvement over Nokia's previous flagship model, the Lumia 925, so much so that the Lumia 930 even has the potential to go head to head with Nokia's two phablets, the 1320 and 1520.

 That sense of allure is only heightened by the Lumia 930's 5in Full HD OLED display.
 OLED panels typically have much better colour accuracy, contrast and black levels than IPS displays as each individual pixel has its own backlight, and the Lumia 930 is no exception.